A general framework for Krylov ODE residuals with applications to randomized Krylov methods: A general framework for Krylov ODE residuals

-\Cref{thm:residual} and \Cref{cor:resnorm} can be applied under very general conditions and allow to reproduce several known results as well as obtain generalizations to many other important situations.
-We list a few important special cases in the following examples.
+\Cref{thm:residual} and \Cref{cor:resnorm} can be applied under rather general conditions and allow to reproduce several known results as well as to obtain generalizations to many other important situations, as we illustrate in the following examples.

 \begin{example} Consider the standard polynomial Arnoldi method for the first-order IVP